kiboschool/course-pm-and-design/src/lessons/ui-design-basics.md

 ## **Learning Outcomes**

-After completing this lesson, you will:
+After completing this lesson, you will be able to:

 - Understand typography and how its used in UI design
 - Understand color and how its used in UI design
 - Understand the basic principles of UI design and how they help in designing seamless, intuitive and beautiful user interfaces
-- Be familiar with Figma and have created your first design
+- Use basic features in Figma and have created your first design

 ## Sections